 Where before offers are made, an application is deemed to be fraudulent or intentionally misleading the application will be considered on the basis of the correct information.
-It is the parent's responsibility to inform the relevant Council and the Admissions Authority if their contact details change after making an application.
+It is the parent's responsibility to inform Bath and North East Somerset Council and the Admissions Authority if their contact details change after making an application.

-6.8 Children in care
+6.7 Children in care